A First-Timer’s Chicago Travel Guide

 The Chicago Transit Authority’s “L” (short for "elevated") system is a convenient and affordable way to get around.
 It has multiple lines that connect downtown with outlying neighborhoods.
 If you’re staying in the city for a few days, buying a Ventra card for unlimited rides is a good deal.

-Biking Around Chicago
+Biking Around

-If you want to take in the sights at your own pace, Chicago’s bike-sharing program, Divvy, makes it easy to rent a bike.
+If you want to take in the sights at your own pace, Chi-Town’s bike-sharing program, Divvy, makes it easy to rent a bike.
 The city is bike-friendly, with many dedicated bike lanes and paths, especially along the lakefront.

 Walking

-Chicago’s downtown area, particularly the Loop, is extremely walkable.
+The downtown area, particularly the Loop, is extremely walkable.
 Many attractions, like Millennium Park, the Art Institute, and the Chicago Riverwalk, are just a short walk from one another.
 So, if you’re up for it, put on some comfortable shoes and explore the city on foot.

 Hidden Chicago Gems for a Unique Experience